 where F is the number of realized fisheries and pf is the proportion of revenue derived from fishery f.
 We define specialist vessels are those that land in a single fishery (H = 1) and generalist vessels are vessels that land in more than fishery (H > 1).

-To represent connectivity among fisheries at the port level we built directed, weighted networks.
-Nodes represented a realized fisheryfishery, and the strength of the connections between nodes represented the number of vessels that landed botha given period.
-More formally, k we built a network Gk for each port i in which an edge AB was the number of vessels participating in fishery A and B divided by the total number of vessels that participated in fishery A. Similarly, edge BA is the number of vessels participating in both fisheries divided by the total number of vessels that participated in fishery B (Fig. 1).
+To represent connectivity among fisheries at the port level we built directed, weighted networks where nodes represented a fishery, and the strength of the connections between nodes represented the number of vessels that landed catch in both over a given period.
+More formally, for each port k we built a network Gk,AB in which an edge AB was the number of vessels participating in fishery A and B divided by the total number of vessels that participated in fishery A. Similarly, edge BA is the number of vessels participating in both fisheries divided by the total number of vessels that participated in fishery B (Fig. 1).

 To measure port-level revenue diversity we developed a network metric that increases with the number of fisheries present and the evenness of participation.
 Common network topology measures such as shortest path and centrality metrics capture the evenness of connectivity across the network but don’t reflect the difference between a port with many or few nodes (fisheries).
-To address these concerns we developed an index of average fishery connectance C for port j defined as the sum of E total edge weights w present in network Gk divided by the number of nodes V in Gk .
+To address these concerns we developed an index of average fishery connectance C for each port k defined as the sum of E total edge weights w present in network Gk divided by the number of nodes V in Gk .